Seattle Tacoma SEA Airport Terminal Map

 Main Terminal / Concourses at Seattle Tacoma SEA Airport

 The passenger terminal complex at Seattle/Tacoma’s Sea-Tac Airport is shaped like a bow, consisting of a main terminal with North & South train stations, surrounded by the Central Terminal with access to Concourses.
 The Main Terminal's North & South Stations are to the right & left of the complex, connecting both ends by train.
 The South Satellite (S gates) serves all international arrivals (except those with U.S. preclearance).

-(a) New check-in kiosks from select Airlines to print boarding passes are available for passengers without luggage, Those with luggage on Alaska Airlines and Horizon Air can get their boarding pass and then take their luggage right to their airline's baggage drop area.
+(a) New check-in kiosks from select Airlines to print boarding passes are available for passengers without luggage, Those with luggage on Alaska Airlines can get their boarding pass and then take their luggage right to their airline's baggage drop area.
 Note that Alaska Airlines offers self-bag-tagging option - enabling customers to print & attach baggage tags at self-service kiosks in the lobby, then show I.D. and drop bag off with airline employee for screening & loading onto aircraft.